About us

 General Secretariat

-The General Secretariat of IBC coordinates the networking with the member organisations and supports them in topics such as programme implementation, fundraising and strategic planning.
-Furthermore, the Secretariat implements international development programmes with local partners and member organisations in Africa.
+The General Secretariat of IBC coordinates the networking with the member organisations and supports them in topics such as programme implementation, fundraising, and strategic planning.
+Furthermore, the Secretariat implements international development programmes with local partners and member organizations in Africa.

 The headquarter of the international secretariat of the International Blue Cross is located in Bern, Switzerland.